Rutherford House

 Rutherford House is a historic building and museum in the Strathcona area of Edmonton, Alberta, Canada.
-The structure was the home of the first Premier of Alberta, Alexander Cameron Rutherford, from 1911 to 1941, and has subsequently been designated as an Alberta provincial historic site.
+The structure was the home of the first Premier of Alberta, Alexander Cameron Rutherford, from 1911 to 1940, and has subsequently been designated as an Alberta provincial historic site.

 Overview

 Rutherford House was built by Alexander Cameron Rutherford in 1911 on a large lot in the former City of Strathcona near the University of Alberta campus for $25,000.
 The residence, initially called Achnacarry by the Rutherford family, after their ancestral castle in Scotland, is now known as Rutherford House Provincial Historic Site.
 In 1966 the house was designated for demolition as the University of Alberta made plans for expansion.
 It quickly became a public concern to save the structure.
 The University Women's Club played a key role in saving this historic resource and in 1970 the Alberta government announced its decision that the house would be preserved.
-The Rutherford House is operated by Alberta Culture and Community Spirit, Historic Sites and Museums Branch and is assisted by the Friends of Rutherford House, a non-profit, charitable society, formed in 1985 to assist the province with the preservation and presentation of this historic site.
+The Rutherford House is operated by the Ministry of Arts, Culture and Status of Women (Alberta Culture) and was formerly assisted by the Friends of Rutherford House, a non-profit, charitable society, formed in 1985 to assist the province with the preservation and presentation of this historic site.